 Other 3D Printed Fashion Applications

 One of the biggest advantages of 3D printing in fashion is extreme personalization, and its application in footwear, spectacle frames and customised gifts is looking quite promising already.
 It’s surprising to find something so techie like a 3D printer adding value to the fashion industry.
-Experts are already speculating how the technology will affect our lives in the future.
+Experts are already speculating how technology will affect our lives in the future.
 For instance, it’s possible that in future we might create our own clothes with 3D printing machines, and once bored simply recycle the material for a different set!
-Artificial leather is also another speculation that the fashion designers are excited about.
+Artificial leather is also another speculation that fashion designers are excited about.

 With endless possibilities sprouting, the rise and adoption of 3D printing may well prove to be the next disruptive technology to the fashion world!